wuxc/pywin32doc/md/win32api.md

   - [SetLocalTime](win32api.md#win32apisetlocaltime)

-    Changes the system's local time.&nbsp;
+    Changes the system's local time\.&nbsp;

   - [SetSystemTime](win32api.md#win32apisetsystemtime)

-    Sets the system time.&nbsp;
+    Sets the system time\.&nbsp;

   - [SetClassLong](win32api.md#win32apisetclasslong)

-    Replaces the specified 32-bit (long) value at the specified offset into the extra class memory for the window.&nbsp;
+    Replaces the specified 32-bit \(long\) value at the specified offset into the extra class memory for the window\.&nbsp;

   - [SetClassWord](win32api.md#win32apisetclassword)

-    Replaces the specified 32-bit (long) value at the specified offset into the extra class memory for the window.&nbsp;
+    Replaces the specified 32-bit \(long\) value at the specified offset into the extra class memory for the window\.&nbsp;

   - [SetWindowWord](win32api.md#win32apisetwindowword)